Skip to navigation

 A rather dusty and weather-beaten Oz sheltering my tent behind Sandy Bay

-On Friday 28th, though, I found real paradise.
-After exploring the two gorges in the morning, and seeing the rare black-footed wallaby in its native environment, I decided to cool off at Sandy Bay, just down the dirt track from my campsite.
-Wow.
+The next day, though, I found a real paradise.
+After exploring the two gorges in the morning, where I was lucky enough to see the rare black-footed wallaby in its native environment, I decided to cool off at Sandy Bay, just down the dirt track from my campsite.
+Wow!
 The name was appropriate, the weather was cloudless, the water was warm and turquoise, and the seabed was such a gentle, sandy slope that I could go a serious distance out and still only be waist deep, just right for me and my warped phobia of deep water.
-But the best bit was the splendid isolation: there were no more than four of us on this beach that stretched for miles in either direction, and I just lay there and soaked up the sun, thinking how it compared with Cape Cod, Coral Bay, Gran Canaria, Abersoch and all those other places I'll never visit again if I have a choice.
+But the best bit was the splendid isolation; there were no more than four of us on this beach that stretched for miles in either direction, and I just lay there and soaked up the sun, thinking how it compared with all those soggy English beaches that I doubt I'll visit again now that I've tasted the real thing.

 Shothole Canyon, Cape Range